Critical embeddings: Main theorems

 \subsection{No closed target models}

-\begin{theorem} If $\kappa$ is measurable, then there is a symmetric extension in which $\kappa$ remains critical, but no target model is even countably closed. \end{theorem} \begin{proof} The construction is the same as in \autoref{thm:no-up}, so we will retain the notation from its proof.
+\begin{theorem} If $\kappa$ is a measurable cardinal, then there is a symmetric extension in which $\kappa$ remains a critical cardinal, but no embedding with critical point $\kappa$ has a countably closed target model. \end{theorem} \begin{proof} The construction is the same as in \autoref{thm:no-up}, so we will retain the notation from its proof.
 Suppose that $j\colon V_{\kappa+1}^W\to N$ is an elementary embedding with critical point $\kappa$.